 Ultimately, the "Late 2013" iMac models are notably faster overall compared to the "Late 2012" iMac models replaced, but how much faster definitely depends on the specific configuration details as well as the tasks performed.

-For those interested primarily in performance, the configure-to-order iMac "Core i7" 3.5 27-Inch system, ideally equipped with the faster NVIDIA GeForce GTX 780M graphics card in addition to the processor upgrade, is the top choice.
+Just among these models, for those interested primarily in performance, the configure-to-order iMac "Core i7" 3.5 27-Inch system, ideally equipped with the faster NVIDIA GeForce GTX 780M graphics card in addition to the processor upgrade, is the top choice.
 If you instead are looking for the best overall price-to-performance ratio -- the entry-level 27-Inch model -- the iMac "Core i5" 3.2 27-Inch -- is the best option as it costs 10% less than the standard high-end 27-Inch model -- the iMac "Core i5" 3.4 27-Inch -- but only is approximately 4% slower.

 There are many places to purchase a used "Late 2012" or "Late 2013" iMac.
 However, purchasing from a quality business with years of experience in the Mac market -- and after sales support -- is the best option and will save you money and time, too.